samplchallenges/samplchallenges.github.io/_roadmap/01_plans.md

 ### The SAMPL8 physical property challenge

-The SAMPL8 physical property challenge will focus on log D. Data is currently coming in (as of summer 2020) but in view of the current SAMPL7 physical property challenge we will likely launch this in early 2021.
+The SAMPL8 physical property challenge will focus on pKa and logD.
+Data is currently undergoing legal review at GSK and should be available shortly (as of Jan.
+2021); see our [current challenges page for more details](https://samplchallenges.github.io/current/).

-The measurements have been conducted in partnership with GlaxoSmithKline.
-The logD challenge will focus on a log D prediction set, with pKa’s possibly made available.
-The prediction set will contain a relatively small number of fragment-like molecules and examine distribution into diverse solvents.

 ## SAMPL9 plans (2022?)